About The Dyslexia Center

 During her twenty-five-plus years of experience in education, Carol began teaching children with special needs in the public school system.
 She helped pilot a program that involved a collaboration between the school district and Loyola University Department of Psychiatry to better serve culturally disadvantaged youth in the area of mental health.
 She was also the chair of the Special Education committee to develop a district-wide Positive Behavior Intervention Program.

 Cassie is a strong believer in “Literacy for All” and is dedicated to helping students achieve success in school and beyond.
 Cassie provides private, individualized Wilson instruction, along with expertise on dyslexia rights and advocacy.
-Cassie is an approved provider for both the International Dyslexia Association & Everyone Reading Illinois, and a member of the Council of Parent Attorney and Advocates & the Learning Disabilities Association.
+Cassie is a Certified Special Education Dyslexia Advocate, approved provider for both the International Dyslexia Association & Everyone Reading Illinois, and a member of the Council of Parent Attorney and Advocates & the Learning Disabilities Association.

 As a Diagnostician, Stephanie will be administering our comprehensive reading assessments and screenings.
 Stephanie supervised teams of Special Educators, and developed and implemented ongoing training sessions for both Special Education and General Education staff alike.
 In addition to being a Registered Behavior Technician, Stephanie also brings the expertise of having her certification in Trauma-Informed Care through RACSB to support our clients impacted by trauma.
 Stephanie is a member of the Council of Parents, Attorneys, and Advocates.